2010 PDC World Darts Championship

-The 2010 Ladbrokes.com World Darts Championship was the 17th World Championship organised by the Professional Darts Corporation since it separated from the British Darts Organisation.
-The event took place at Alexandra Palace in London from 18 December 2009 and 3 January 2010.
+The 2010 PDC World Darts Championship (known for sponsorship reasons as the 2010 Ladbrokes.com World Darts Championship) was the seventeenth World Championship organised by the Professional Darts Corporation since it separated from the British Darts Organisation.
+The event took place at Alexandra Palace in London from 18 December 2009 to 3 January 2010.

 Phil Taylor successfully defended the title with a 7–3 victory over Simon Whitlock in the final.
 This was Taylor's thirteenth PDC world title, and his fifteenth in all.

 Raymond van Barneveld recorded the second nine-dart finish in the history of the tournament in his second-round match against Brendan Dolan.

 Format and qualifiers

 The televised stages featured 72 players, an increase of 2 from last year.
 The top 32 players in the PDC Order of Merit on 1 December 2009 were seeded for the tournament.
 They were joined by the 16 highest non qualified players in the Players Championship Order of Merit from events played on the PDC Pro Tour.

 These 48 players were joined by 24 international players: the 4 highest names in the European Order of Merit not already qualified, the 3 highest names in the North American Order of Merit not already qualified and 15 further international qualifiers to be determined by the PDC and PDPA.
 Some of the players, such as the 4 from the European Order of Merit, the top 2 Americans, and Australian players are entered straight into the first round, while others, having won qualifying events in their countries, were entered into the preliminary round.